 All formats of test work well and are accurate.
 The only differences are the method of wetting the test with your urine and the cost of the tests.

-Midstream tests require that urinate directly on them.
-Test strips and cassette tests require that you collect your urine in a clean dry container.
+Midstream tests require that you urinate on them.
+Test strips and cassette tests require that you collect your urine in a clean, dry container.
 You then either dip the test or use a dropper to transfer the urine into the test.

 When Should I Take a Pregnancy Test?

 The best time of day to take a home pregnancy test is first thing in the morning.
 The hCG in your urine will be more concentrated at that time.
-If you want to take the test later in the day, be sure to limit the liquids you drink before you test.
-This will allow the hCG to be as concentrated as possible.
+If you want to take the test later in the day, be sure to limit the liquids you drink before you use the pregnancy test.
+The pregnancy hormone will be more concentrated at this point.

 If you are drinking a lot of liquids, you may dilute the level of hCG so it will not show up as a positive result.

-Ultimately, the best time, during your cycle, to take a pregnancy test is when you have actually missed your period.
-Having said that, most women don’t want to wait.
-You can typically begin using a pregnancy test about 4 days before your period is due.
+Ultimately, the best time, during your cycle, to take a pregnancy test is when you have missed your period.
+However, most women don't want to wait.
+You can begin using a pregnancy test about four days before your period is due.

-It is important to remember that the accuracy of home pregnancy tests can vary between women for a number of reasons.
+Remember that the accuracy of home pregnancy tests can vary between women for several reasons.

 - The length of a woman's menstrual cycle and ovulation can change from month to month.

-- The day that the fertilized egg implanted may have been later that expected.
-This would cause the hCG levels lower than expected when you test.
+- The day that the fertilized egg implanted may have been later than expected.
+The hCG levels will be lower than expected when you test.

 - Every home pregnancy test will have a different hCG sensitivity level.
-If you use a test that isn’t very sensitive, testing before your period is due may result in a false negative result.
+If you use a test that isn't very sensitive, testing before your period can result in a false negative result.

-If you get a negative pregnancy test result before your period is actually late, it does not mean that you aren’t pregnant.
-It could just mean you are testing too early.
+If you get a negative pregnancy test result before your period is late, it does not mean that you aren't pregnant.
+It could mean you are testing too early.

 Positive Pregnancy Test Results

 A positive result will typically show up between three and five minutes.
-However, the overall reaction time of most tests is five to ten minutes.
-You need to carefully read the instructions that came with your pregnancy test to determine the actual time frame for reading it.
-Reading after the specified time in the instructions can lead to inaccurate results.
+Yet, the reaction time of most tests is five to ten minutes.
+You need to read the instructions that came with your pregnancy test to determine the actual time frame for reading it.
+Interpreting your results after the specified time in the instructions can lead to inaccurate results.

 All home pregnancy tests will have a control color line that indicates whether the test is working or not.
 A second colored line will show up when hCG is detected.
-If the second line on your pregnancy test is very faintly colored, it can still be read as a positive sign, although it is suggested that you retake the test within the next day or two.
+If the second line on your pregnancy test is very faintly colored, it can still be read as a positive sign, although we recommend you retake the test within the next day or two.